Here are some quotes from the first draft of the second book in my Guardians trilogy:

 Kaska’s head jerked up to look in the direction Rastik pointed, a stick of [#liquorice] dangling from between his teeth.

-I hadn’t explored much beyond the main setting of The Dragon Lord, so I was pretty much world-building as I wrote.
+I hadn’t explored much beyond the main setting of the previous book, so I was pretty much world-building as I wrote.
 I was working on NANOWRIMO and using Liquid Story Binder’s typewriter mode, so I didn’t want to stop every couple of sentences to name the stuff I was talking about.
 Doing so would have distracted me from the story; I didn’t want to risk losing the inspiration because I’d already had to ditch one version of The Spy Master and I didn’t want to have to abandon a second.

 Kas frowned dubiously at the creatures Rastik had pointed out.
 They weren’t [#flatrunners] as Rastik had hoped for, but the [#cliff-riders] were good enough climbers that they’d make up for the loss in speed.